What is Vacant Possession? A definition and guide

 Chances are, your property sale or purchase will be completed without a hitch; however, there are still opportunities for things to go wrong.

-The main risk as a seller is having a claim made against you if you don’t vacate the property on time.
+The main risk for a seller is a claim being made against you if you don’t vacate the property on time.
 This can be especially risky if you’re a seller with tenants who need to vacate before the completion date.
 The best way to avoid this is to schedule the end of the tenancy well before the completion date.
 This ensures that you have enough time to investigate that the property is vacated and will be handed over to the required standard.

 Where does conveyancing come in?